 Having damaged Liver function also leads to damage in the Spleen function.
 According to the five-element theory, the Lung controls the Liver.
 Regulating the emotions in the Lung will help regulate the emotion of anger.

-Speaking of Zhi, the Kidney is the organ that is associated with it.
+Speaking of Zhi (志), the Kidney is the organ that is associated with it.
 Zhi is responsible for the effort and intention to accomplish goals.
 It rules the will, drive, ambition, and survival instincts to follow one’s destiny or as mentioned, to accomplish goals.
 When Zhi is unfolded, an individual would fulfill their destiny because Zhi contains a destiny code.
-Zhi and Shen must be coordinated because while Zhi is a building block for Shen, Shen directs Zhi.
-If an individual has both strong Zhi and Shen, he or she is clear about what path they want to take in life and they will have the drive to pursue multiple goals.
+Zhi and Shen must be coordinated because while Zhi is a building block for Shen.
+Shen directs Zhi.
+If an individual has both strong Zhi and Shen, s/he is clear about what path s/he wants to take in life and will have the drive to pursue multiple goals.
 The Kidney is tied in with the emotion of fear.
 Fear causes Qi to descend which can lead to bedwetting.
 According to the five-element theory, the Kidney controls the Heart.
 Fear in the Kidney injures the Heart function, resulting in possible mental illnesses such as mania, insomnia, confusion, or abnormal laughing.
 There could also be damage to the Liver and Gallbladder functions if the Kidney, which is the water element, does not nourish the wood element.
 Since the Gallbladder is responsible for decision-making, a constantly fearful individual can be indecisive.
 To balance out the emotion of fear, the Spleen should be nourished because it oversees concentrated thinking as it controls the Kidney.

 ActiveHerb.
 (2018, February 19).
 Zang fu organ theory: The yin/yang of your internal body. https://www.activeherb.com/blog/zang-fu-organ-theory.html